High-fidelity qubit readout using interferometric directional Josephson devices: Discussion

-Following this work, there are several avenues to explore going forward, for example (1) realizing a single-pump, on-chip JDA, which employs an adapted hybrid for the pump in an analogous manner to the single-pump JIS.
-The pump frequency in the JDA case (i.e., amplification), is the sum of the resonance frequencies of modes `a' and `b', (2) reducing the size of the motherboard components using lumped-element implementations of the JPCs \cite{LumpedJPC} and hybrids \cite{Lumpedhybrids}, and (3) enhancing the bandwidth and saturation power of the JIS and JDA to support multiplexed qubit readout in scalable architectures.
+Following this work, there are several avenues to explore going forward, for example (1) realizing a single-pump, on-chip MPIJDA, which employs an adapted hybrid for the pump in an analogous manner to the single-pump MPIJIS, (2) pining down the source of the residual high-frequency noise limiting $T_{\rm{2E}}$ in the qRMCM case in comparison to the conventional magnetic isolator setup (see Fig.\,\ref{magIsoJISComp}).
+In particular, investigate whether it originates from out-of-band noise coming from the output chain (i.e., lies outside the narrow bandwidth of the MPIJIS devices) or from incoming noise that lies outside the isolation path of the MPIJIS devices (e.g., thermal noise entering through the pump-line circuitry), (3) reducing the size of the qRMCM components using lumped-element implementations of the JPCs \cite{LumpedJPC} and hybrids \cite{Lumpedhybrids}, and (4) enhancing the bandwidth and saturation power of the MPIJIS and MPIJDA to support multiplexed qubit readout in scalable architectures.
 This could potentially be achieved by first enhancing the bandwidth and saturation power of JPCs, which constitute the bottleneck.
 One possible way to enhance the JPC bandwidth is by implementing an impedance matching network between its Josephson junctions and external feedlines, as was successfully demonstrated in the case of single-port Josephson parametric amplifiers \cite{JPAimpedanceEng,StrongEnvCoupling}.
 Enhancing the saturation power of JPCs on the other hand, requires getting a better handle on the Kerr and higher order nonlinearities exhibited by the device \cite{JPChigherNon,OptJPC,UnderstandingSatPow}, which are dependent on the inductance ratios of the Josephson junctions to the linear inductances inside and outside the ring \cite{OptJPC}.
+For example, the analysis of Ref. \cite{OptJPC} shows that there exists an experimentally feasible inductance-ratio parameter space in which JPCs have saturation powers as high as $-104$ dBm.

+Furthermore, enhancing the bandwidth of these directional Josephson devices and reducing their footprint are expected to yield another benefit.
+That is reducing their tuneup parameter space, by further relaxing the matching requirement of their JPCs and enabling them to be flux biased using one coil or flux line versus two.
+This will further simplify and decrease the variability of their tuneup procedure, and reduce the number of flux lines and sources needed per device.